artiso-solutions/CoVoX/poc/listening/intentRecognition/LUIS/README.md

+﻿# How to Create a Language Understanding (LUIS) aoo

-﻿1.
-Select [demo-intents-luis.json](demo-intents-luis.json) to bring up the GitHub page for the `pizza-app-for-luis.json` file.
+1. Select [demo-intents-luis.json](demo-intents-luis.json) to bring up the GitHub page for the `pizza-app-for-luis.json` file.
 1. Right-click or long tap the **Raw** button and select **Save link as** to save the `pizza-app-for-luis.json` to your computer.
 1. Sign into the [LUIS portal](https://www.luis.ai).
 1. Select [My Apps](https://www.luis.ai/applications).